janKaje/374_final_project/README.md

 * `\no_longer_needed` houses old code that's no longer used, but there for backup reasons
 * `raw_data.json` contains all the raw data used in optimization from the past run

-The optimizer has run and all relevant data can be found in `latest.log`.
+The optimizer has run and all relevant operating point data can be found in `latest.log`.
+The other data required can be found by independently running `solver_functions.py`.

+Note that many combinations of pipe diameter and pump type did not allow our solver to converge.
+However, enough worked with our current system that we can say we tried many, many different designs.

 ## Method